We help grow people

 How did this project begin?

-Pastor John came to Chester, PA, from prison to recover.
-After a drug addiction, Chester became his home while experiencing homelessness.
-A local Christ centered discipleship program accepted him into their recovery program.
-While volunteering, he learned to help meet the immediate and physical needs of those around him through: food, shelter, clothing, and other generous donations.
+John Clifford first came to Chester, PA, from prison to recover.
+After a drug addiction, Chester became his home while he was experiencing homelessness.
+A local program called City Team accepted him into their recovery program, and while volunteering he learned to help meet the immediate and physical needs of those around him through: food, shelter, clothing, and other generous donations.

 However, after a decade of work, he realized an integral piece was missing — lasting transformation.